elizabethhyer/grid_monsters-070620/readme.md

 ## Authors

-Elizabeth Hyer - All work
+Elizabeth Hyer - All work - [ElizabethHyer](https://github.com/elizabethhyer)

 ## Acknowledgments

-I would like to acknowledge Google Books for continuing to offer their API free of charge.
+I would like to acknowledge [Google Books](https://developers.google.com/books) for continuing to offer their API free of charge.